 There are many different types of entrepreneurs and they all come with their own unique skills and experience.
 Entrepreneurs amaze us because they’re taking a risk by trying to do something that no one else has done before.
 They’re working on something as opposed to working in something, and owning that mindset isn’t always easy.
 Often times we’re able to spot some common challenges that entrepreneurs run into as they build and grow their business.
 These challenges apply to first-time entrepreneurs, but also apply to entrepreneurs and business owners who have experienced prior success.
 Here are 5 soft skills every entrepreneur needs in addition to their business acumen.

-We find this to be one of the most important skills that entrepreneurs need to have.
+We find this to be one of the most important soft skills that an entrepreneur needs to have.
 Many entrepreneurs are successful people and they’ve gotten to where they are by maintaining tight control of their destiny.
 However, maintaining control is not easy in a growing organization.
 There’s only one of you and you can’t do everything and be everywhere at once, so you’ll need to trust others to help you.
 It becomes critically important for an entrepreneur to begin trusting employees, vendors, investors, and outside stakeholders to do all the things that the entrepreneur is no longer able to do himself/herself.

 Dealing with one’s own ego becomes a massively important factor for entrepreneurs.
 While it is critical for an entrepreneur to possess confidence and the ability to share a vision, they can sometimes get wrapped up in their own grandiose visions, only to their detriment.
 We often see this happen after an entrepreneur successfully raises funds from investors.
 Even if the entrepreneur hasn’t accomplished anything he/she views raising funds as an indicator of success.
 On the contrary, once you’ve raised money it’s now time to figure out how to use your investors capital in a way that grows the business and helps you achieve our goals.
 This is among the soft skills, for every entrepreneur, of paramount importance.

 We often come across a number of entrepreneurs who are frugal with company funds.
 Some are like this because they understand that they are a steward for their investors’ money (which is great) and some are like this because they think that the funds that they raised will last longer if they watch every penny.
 The problem with the latter perspective is that some entrepreneurs don’t recognize that this frugality can eat up a significant amount of their time.
 We’ve seen some business owners spend hours trying to negotiate a $50 bill from a tax agency.